 Stay in authentic historical Taoseños style.
 Built over 200 years ago, and nestled amid a grove of stately old cottonwoods and spruce on 7.5 acres, our hacienda style inn began as an adobe farmhouse.
 Over the centuries it has gathered a rich and colorful history and has grown to become the ideal retreat, just 1.5 miles from historic downtown Taos.
 MENTION SANTA FE SELECTION WHEN YOU CALL.

-CLOSED until further notice.
-Check their website for any unexpected closures that may occur (click link below).Taos Pueblo is the northernmost of the nineteen New Mexico Pueblos and a must-see for visitors to Northern New Mexico.
+Open Thurs-Mon: 9am -4pm.
+Call ahead for any unexpected closures that may occur (click link below).Taos Pueblo is the northernmost of the nineteen New Mexico Pueblos and a must-see for visitors to Northern New Mexico.
 It is generally open to visitors daily, except when tribal rituals & special circumstances require closing the Pueblo.
 Archaeologists say that ancestors of the Taos Indians lived in this valley long before Columbus discovered America and hundreds of years before Europe emerged from the Dark Ages.
 We welcome visitors, we ask that you respect the pueblo rules and guidelines.
-We recommend you check their website for any unexpected closures before making the journey.
+We recommend you check their website and call ahead for any unexpected closures before making the journey.

 Established as a memorial to Millicent Rogers whose collections form the core of its holdings, the museum houses many outstanding historical collections of Native American art, jewelry, paintings, weavings and pottery.
 And the Museum's superb setting, with spectacular views of the many hued Sangre de Cristo Mountains, its gracious adobe architecture, adds to the pleasure of visiting this jewel of the high desert terrain and the legacy of Millicent Rogers.